-Installation should conform to the 2008 National Electrical Code Article 110 (NEC) (Requirements for Electrical Installations), all regulations of the Occupational Safety and Health Administration, and any other applicable national, regional, or industry codes and standards.
+Installation should conform to the NEC Article 110 (Requirements for Electrical Installations), all regulations of the Occupational Safety and Health Administration, and any other applicable national, regional, or industry codes and standards.

-Note: The following ratings are guidelines and shall not be the sole determining factor of the lug or wire size used with the ASD.
-Application-specific applicables, wire insulation type, conductor material, and local and regional regulations are but a few of the considerations when selecting the actual lug and wire type to be used with the ASD.

-Note: Cable/Terminal specifications are based on the rated current of the ASD.

-The specifications Do Not include the 10% Service Factor.
+- Note: The following ratings are guidelines and shall not be the sole determining factor of the lug or wire size used with the H9 ASD.
+Application-specific applicables, wire insulation type, conductor material, and local and regional regulations are but a few of the considerations when selecting the actual lug and wire type to be used with the H9 ASD. - Note: Cable/Terminal specifications are based on the rated current of the H9 ASD and Do Not include the 10% Service Factor.